thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 at the bifurcation and along one side of the ICA segment.
 It is possible that the focal, calcific region may explain the shadowing in Fig. 9.14 while the hemorrhagic regions could be the source of high strains.
-The noise present in the ultrasound images of Subject 158 is explained by known malfunction of the transducer at that time.
+The noise present in the ultrasound images of Subject 158 is explained by a known malfunction of the transducer at that time.

 In conclusion, 3D, high-frequency parametric ultrasound images may be a useful tool for plaque characterization.
-At a minimum, calcified areas can be identified.
+At a minimum, calcific areas can be identified.
 It was shown that the use of the reference phantom method improved the quality and content of the images.
 With a 3D volume, easy correlations are made between shapes in the gross pathology images and the ultrasound images.
 In